satish-pati/GPU_SIMULATOR/README.md

 ### **Meeting 6 (9-March-2025)**
 - **Members**: Satish,Niharika
 - **Decisions**:
-  -Implementation of `MUL` intruction as it is needed .
+  - Implementation of `MUL` intruction as it is needed.
+  - Modifying Hazards detection,data forwarding & without forwarding to work with latencies.
-  -Implemenatation of `li` and `ecall` Instructions.
+  - Implemenatation of `li` and `ecall` Instructions.
+  - Modifying ReadmeFile with all information For phase2
+  - Implemenation of Caluculation of final results .
 - **Tasks**:
   - Satish: